reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Thomas Scanlon, What we Owe to Each Other/4 - Wrongness and Reasons.md

 These amount to different answers to Prichard's dilemma of "Why be moral?" - he says answers that presuppose moral ends are trivial, and answers independent of moral ends (e.g. personal benefit) are inappropriate.
 Formal explanations appeal to considerations independent of any particular ends (e.g. Kant, Habermas) by showing that morality is somehow inescapable.
 Substantive explanations characterize the particular value that is concerned with morailty (e.g. God's will, utilitarianism).
-Formal explanations fail because they cannot explain the *importance* of morality and they problem that someone faces for ignoring them (e.g. principles of logic are inescapable, but someone who ignores them is not wrong in the same as an amoralist).
+Formal explanations fail because they cannot explain the *importance* of morality and they problem that someone faces for ignoring them.
+E.g. principles of logic are inescapable, but someone who ignores them is not wrong in the same as an amoralist.
 Substantive considerations therefore are more promising, even though they risk triviality.

 Contractualism offers a substantive account of moral motivation.
 It says: an act is wrong if its performance under the circumstances would be disallowed by any set of principles for the general regulation of behavior that no one could reasonably reject as a basis for informed, unforced general agreement.
 This does not depend on human psychology or social conditioning.
 It depends on our reasons to want to live with others on grounds that could be justified with others.
-Note that this concerns what others could not *reasonably reject*, not principles that they *actually accept*.
 There are three reasons to accept this account
 (1) It seems phenomenologically accurate.
 (2) It is the best response to Prichard's dilemma